Jack-Etheredge/Brain-Tumor-Segmentation-3D-UNet-CNN/README.md

 # Brain-Tumor-Segmentation-3D-UNet-CNN

-## Refactoring:
-- ~~Add tensorboard callback in addition to early stopping and saving models~~
-- ~~Make it an argument whether you’d like to run with multioutput or not~~
-- ~~Pathlib to support windows pathing~~
-- ~~Separate train val test splitting from image preprocessing~~
-- ~~Try running training file~~
-- ~~Try running again on GPU~~
-- ~~Try creating predictions~~
-- ~~Try creating tiffs of predictions~~
-- Hyperparameter tuning and cross-validation
-- Finally, train on full dataset
-- Incorporate transfer learning
-- Incorporate other modern refinements
-- Create functions for:
-    - ~~Cropping and saving~~
-    - Aligning the segmentation back to the original uncropped image
-    - Figure out how to reverse the cropping and one-hot encoding to make the output submittable

 Brain tumor segmentation using a 3D UNet CNN

 I used Keras with a Tensorflow backend.
 This UNet was built for the MICCAI BraTS dataset: https://www.med.upenn.edu/sbia/brats2018/data.html